WEDA ROBOTICS Listed by lamashtu Ransomware Group

 Over 100 Years of Engineering.
 Now Pioneering the Future of Sustainable Cleaning.
 From mechanical pool cleaners in the 1920s to submerged, no drain robotic systems used across 40+ countries.

 On April 14, 2026, WEDA Robotics appeared on the leak site of the lamashtu ransomware group.
-The company, known for more than a century of innovation in pool-cleaning technology and modern robotic systems sold in over 40 countries, had internal files exfiltrated during a ransomware attack.
+The company, known for more than a century of innovation in pool-cleaning technology and modern robotic systems sold in over 40 countries, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone whose personal or employment records were stored in those systems could be affected.

 Public reporting indicates that lamashtu posted details of the WEDA Robotics breach on its leak site on April 14, 2026.
 The data consists of internal files exfiltrated after the company was hit by ransomware.
 No confirmed total of records or specific victim count has been published.
 The company’s own description highlights its long history, from mechanical pool cleaners in the 1920s to today’s battery-powered, cordless robotic cleaners used worldwide.